-Identity and Access Management (IAM) is a generic term used to describe an organization’s internal processes that focus on managing user accounts and corporate network resources, including access rights for organizations, users, applications, and systems.
+Identity Management (IAM) is a generic term used to describe an organization’s internal processes that focus on managing user accounts and corporate network resources, including access rights for organizations, users, applications, and systems.

 It includes functions to manage the identity of a user on the network and serves primarily to authenticate users, thus ensuring the rights requested by them.

 Identity management is a broad domain of administration related to the identification of individuals within a system (country, network and enterprise) and the control of their access to the resources available within that same system.